caitlinmillar/Frontend_Events/README.md

 You will also need to git clone the API repo and create a database in the terminal to run the backend API.

-Here is a link to the backend API - https://github.com/rimmderes/EventsCalenderProject for you to clone.
+Here is a link to the backend API - https://github.com/rimmderes/EventsCalenderProject for you to clone and follow their installation instructions.

 ## Thank you